 What you need for your first day of class

-On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (pen & exercise book) and wear enclosed footwear.
+On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (blue, black & red pens & exercise book), ruler, scientific calculator and wear enclosed footwear.

 In addition, the following uniform is required to be worn at all classes: